-Government and Corporate Fixed Income Securities: Valued using matrix pricing, valued at the closing price reported on the active market on which similar individual investments trade.
+Government and Corporate Fixed Income Securities: Valued using matrix pricing or valued at the closing price reported on the active market on which similar individual investments trade.
 Matrix pricing is a mathematical technique used without relying exclusively on quoted prices for the specific investments, but rather on the investments' relationship to other benchmark quoted investments.

-Mutual Funds: Valued using the net asset value calculation method with the change in market value reflected once at the end of the trading day.
+Mutual Funds: Valued using the net asset value calculation method with the change in market value reflected on an active market once at the end of the trading day.